 Between "Tulsa Town" and the roadblock in "Chi-Town," the convoy of professional drivers found allies in a "suicide jockey" hauling explosives and a chartreuse microbus filled with "11 long-haired friends of Jesus."
 The former upped the intrigue for sure, while the latter worked at the time because truckers probably saw busloads of "Jesus freaks" heading eastbound toward big cities back then.

-In all, the song presented an over-the-top fantasy about truck drivers, maneuvering the highways of the United States on their own terms.
-Past glamorization of cowboys as free-roaming believers in moral relativity received a modern facelift, with themes lifted from post-oil embargo headlines.
+In all, the song presented an over-the-top fantasy about truck drivers, maneuvering the highways of the United States on their terms.
+The past glamorization of cowboys as free-roaming believers in moral relativity received a modern facelift, with themes lifted from post-oil embargo headlines.

 An Unlikely Hit

 Songs about truck drivers were hardly new to country music audiences in the mid-1970s.
 Such established stars as Buck Owens ("Truck Drivin' Man") and Merle Haggard ("White Line Fever") found success with stories about a trucker's life.
 Even Kris Kristofferson's famed Bobby McGee became part of public consciousness as a hitchhiker riding along in an 18-wheeler.

 The song that truly captured the public's imagination about truck drivers came from an unlikely source.
 C.W.
 McCall wasn't a country music legend by any means before the November 1975 release of "Convoy."
 He wasn't even a real person.
 Vocalist Bill Fries created the McCall persona while working for an Omaha, NE advertising agency.
 Fries' lyrics for McCall's earlier material, often paired with music composed by future Mannheim Steamroller member Chip Davis, were initially created to advertise loaf bread.

 A Widespread Phenomenon